Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Performance/Freeing the Fettered Dancer.md

   - x2
   - "[[Missed Step Enlightenment]]"
 ---
 In failure, there is freedom, even from the baleful powers of the mind-warping magic and the world’s foes.
 When the Sidereal observes a character fail a roll or suffer a setback, she rolls (Charisma + Performance) to free him from a Psyche effect, Shaping effect, or sorcerous curse.
 The roll’s difficulty is the (Essence + 3) of the character who used that effect.
+## Reset
-Reset: This Charm can only be used on a character once per story.
+This Charm can only be used on a character once per story.